pookjw/SidecarPatcher/README.md

 ## How to revert

+### Simplest Method (1)

+Reinstall your macOS using **macOS Combo Update**.
+You can download **macOS Combo Update** at [here](https://support.apple.com/downloads/macos).
+For example, if you're using macOS Catalina 10.15.4, download [macOS Catalina 10.15.4 Combo Update](https://support.apple.com/kb/DL2037?viewlocale=en_US&locale=en_US).
+It won't erase your data and it will just reinstall the system.

-### Simplest Method
+### Simplest Method (2)

-Reinstall your macOS using Catalina Installer.
+Reinstall your macOS using **Install macOS Catalina.app**.
 Install it without erasing your disk it won't erase your data and it will just reinstall the system.

 ### Using your backup